kkiathub/sequelizedBurger/README.md

     - We use node.js and javascript in coding.
     - Express package is used to send request and received response.
 In this project, server sends back html page to the client.
     - The express-handlebars is used to render html pages.
+    - We register extra handlebars' helper to help rendering some conditional data.
     - Burger data is stored in the database.
 We use MySql as a database.
     - We use sequelize to manipulate data from database.
     - We use MVC architecture to separate code and data in different layers.